carlo-colombo/CashSplitter/.ai/instructions.md

 When implementing tasks from the TODO only implement one at the time.
 Add new tasks as needed to the TODO.

+All code must be properly formatted using `deno fmt` before committing.
+Formatting is enforced in the CI/CD pipeline.

 Be concise, include a summary of the changes but avoid explanations of them

 Start the message with a 🏎️ when you are following instructions